 - This feature is only available for merchants domiciled in the United States.

-- The ACH feature is included in the Professional, Elite, and Enterprise plans and transactions count towards the dollar amount of the transactions processed.
+- The ACH feature is included in the Professional and Elite plans and transactions count towards the dollar amount of the transactions processed.

-- Merchants not currently on Professional, Elite, or Enterprise plans can try ACH on a sandbox site before upgrading.
+- Merchants not currently on Professional or Elite plans can try ACH on a sandbox site before upgrading.

 Also ensure that the configuration outlined below is completed in order to properly process ACH transactions.